frodal/GUIwrapper/docs/README.md

 ## Update dependencies

+* Update all GUI dependencies by running `npm update` using the command line in the GUIwrapper directory
 * Install/update [Electron](https://electronjs.org/docs/tutorial/first-app#installing-electron) by running `npm install --save-dev electron@latest` using the command line in the GUIwrapper directory
 * Install/update [Electron-packager](https://github.com/electron-userland/electron-packager) by running `npm install --save-dev electron-packager@latest` using the command line in the GUIwrapper directory
 * Install/update [Electron-installer-windows](https://github.com/electron-userland/electron-installer-windows) by running `npm install --save-dev electron-installer-windows@latest` using the command line in the GUIwrapper directory